About Iyengar Yoga

 Students can expect to be given verbal and occasionally physical corrections as well as props which can either support, intensify or give direction to their understanding of poses and pranayama.

 All Iyengar yoga teachers are trained to rigorously high standards.
-After training regularly with a qualified teacher for a minimum of three consecutive years, candidates undertake a two year teacher training programme followed by the Introductory Level 2 assessment.
-Once qualified, teachers must continue training regularly and complete professional development training each year in order to maintain their membership of the Association.
+After training regularly with a qualified teacher for a minimum of three consecutive years, candidates undertake a two year teacher mentoring programme followed by the Introductory Level 2 assessment.
+Once qualified, teachers must continue training regularly and complete professional development each year in order to maintain their membership of the Association.
 In this way the care and precision that characterises Iyengar yoga is maintained.

 These high teaching standards are part of the reason Iyengar Yoga is the most widely performed method of yoga worldwide.
-Our Certification Mark is the guarantee of this quality.
+Our Certification Mark is the guarantee of this quality